 Polar Bear Counting & Writing Mats for Preschoolers

 • Hush Little Polar Bear by Jeff Mack.
 Children follow the dream of a baby polar bear from the back of a whale to a land of tall grass and happily right back to his bed.

-• The Polar Bear’s Home by Lara Bergen is a storybook showing how global warming affects two baby polar bear cubs and their families.
-It also includes tips for kids on what they can do to help slow global warming.
+• The Polar Bear’s Home by Lara Bergen is a storybook that illustrates how global warming impacts two baby polar bear cubs and their families.
+It also includes tips for kids on how they can help slow global warming.

 Pin It for Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards to have it available when needed.
+If you are in a rush and don’t have time to read the post and download the printable, but want to save it for later, pin it to one of your Pinterest boards so it’s available when needed.

+Polar Bear Counting & Writing Mats for Preschoolers